mark-summerfield/murmur/README.md

 a single labelled line.)
 Also see the `eg/*sort*.urm` examples.

-This extension alone is what makes the `murmur` URM “practical” insofar as any URM is likeley to be.
+This extension alone is what makes the `murmur` URM “practical” insofar as any URM is likely to be.

 ### Comparison Jumps Extensions